 - redness, pain, swelling, or a hard lump where the shot was given;

 - joint or muscle pain;

-- (in babies) fussiness, irritability, crying for an hour or longer.
+- (in babies) fussiness, irritability.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1 800 822 7967.

 What is the most important information I should know about this vaccine (Menactra, Menveo)?

 You should not receive this vaccine if you have ever had an allergic reaction to a meningococcal or diphtheria vaccine.